PlantWhenNow

 • Trellises: Support climbing crops like cucumbers and beans

-• Tiered Planters: Multiple levels for maximum growing space
+• Tiered planters: Multiple levels for maximum growing space

-• Hanging Baskets: Cherry tomatoes and trailing herbs
+• Hanging baskets: Cherry tomatoes and trailing herbs

-• Wall Pockets: Vertical herb gardens on walls or fences
+• Wall pockets: Vertical herb gardens on walls or fences